 The Eldridge Street Synagogue, dating from 1887, houses a museum exploring the history of Judaism in New York, from early immigration to Fiddler on the Roof, and beyond.
 Go along for free on Mondays, and take a tour (offered from hourly from 10am to 4pm) of the museum and its extraordinary building.

 Load another thing...

-A Thing To Do Tomorrow generates things to do and places to go tomorrow, online and offline, this winter, for New York City and beyond - whether you're visiting New York City or a New York City resident.
+A Thing To Do Tomorrow generates things to do and places to go tomorrow, online and offline, this autumn, for New York City and beyond - whether you're visiting New York City or a New York City resident.